-AI Hub is a community website I started in August of 2005.
+AI Hub was a community website I started in August of 2005.
 The site used to be named 'Chatbot Hub' but was changed in 2008.
-The site is dedicated to helping those interested in AI and chatterbots as well as spreading information about them.
-The site contains frequently updated news, articles, reviews, downloads, and links.
-I still work on and update the site.
-I have also created a Google Gadget for the site with a little more detail than just an rss feed alone.
-You can view it to the right, however it is not fully functional on this page.
+The site was dedicated to helping those interested in AI and chatterbots as well as spreading information about them.
+The site contained frequently updated news, articles, reviews, downloads, and links.

 As the name says, this script is for sending fake news stories to people.
 Simply fill out their name, city, etc. and it will send them a customized rediculous news story.

 This script was written in early 2005.
 It was distributed under the GNU General Public License (GPL) beginning in 2009.
 If you would like to modify or redistribute it you must keep the license and copyright information intact.

 Check it out online here: